PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

 |RT-DETR-H_layout_3cls|95.9|114.644|3832.62|470.1M|
 |RT-DETR-H_layout_17cls|92.6|115.126|3827.25|470.2M|

 **Note: The above accuracy metrics are evaluated on PaddleX's self-built layout region analysis dataset containing 10,000 images.
-All GPU inference times are based on an NVIDIA Tesla T4 machine with
+All model GPU inference times are based on an NVIDIA Tesla T4 machine with FP32 precision.
+CPU inference speeds are based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.**

 </details>